pdf-raku/HTML-Canvas-To-PDF-raku/README.md

 This back-end is **experimental**.

-This module is an alternative to [HTML::Canvas](https://raku.land/zef:dwarring/HTML::Canvas), which is also able to save PDF files.
+This module is an alternative to [HTML::Canvas](https://raku.land/zef:dwarring/HTML::Canvas), which is also able to save complete PDF files via [Cairo](https://raku.land/github:timo/Cairo).

 It may be useful, if you wish to manipulate existing PDF files using the HTML Canvas API, or are wishing to integrate with Raku PDF modules such as PDF::Lite or PDF::API6.

-If this module is installed, the PDF::Content `canvas()` method will automatically render to a graphics stream using the `HTML::Canvas::To::PDF` back-end.
+If this module is installed, the PDF::Content `html-canvas()` method will automatically render to a graphics stream using the `HTML::Canvas::To::PDF` back-end.
 The backend can thus be used on PDF Pages or XObject Forms: